Old Main

 Goal 2: To develop competent candidates for the Board of Certification exam through a unified approach to didactic and clinical development.

 The clinical education component of your curriculum is where your knowledge will be solidified.
 You’ll be engaged in clinical experiences consistently for five of the six semesters of the program.
 Your faculty will connect these experiences to your learning through a deep understanding of the preceptors you’ll be learning from and the places you’ll be.
-Having faculty who understand clinical practice, and clinical preceptors who understand your curriculum, you’ll be able to maximize your professional growth.
+Having faculty who understand and are active in clinical practice and clinical preceptors who understand your curriculum, you’ll be able to maximize your professional growth.
 Our strong BOC exam success rate is supported by the intentional relationship between the academic and clinical aspects of the program.

 Goal 3: In keeping with the mission of the College, to prepare graduates to be curious, engaged, ethical, and purposeful citizens and leaders in healthcare.

-Our alumni are leaders and learners in the industry.
+Our alumni are leaders and learners in the industry across a wide array of professional settings.
 You can take advantage of opportunities to refine your leadership skills by being active in campus, state, or district athletic training organizations, clubs, and committees.
 The AT faculty members at North Central are active members of the state and national athletic training community and can help you decide how to become involved.
 Your curiosity about AT will be fueled through the opportunity to direct your own learning experiences, conduct research and quality improvement studies, and learn from and with faculty and students from multiple healthcare programs.
 Whether you decide to present your work on campus or to a state, district, or national audience depends on your goals for your time at NCC.

 Master of Athletic Training Curriculum